zoneman96/auto_app/README.md

 -  The database is deployed on **mlab.com** cloud.

 ### Administrator login:
- To login, you must go direct your browser to /admin (https://warm-anchorage-45940.herokuapp.com/admin)
+ To login, direct your browser to /admin (https://warm-anchorage-45940.herokuapp.com/admin)
 -  Email: admin@admin.com
 -  Password: password